AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance purchasing options/Savings plans/Overview.md

 |The total price is calculated based on the commitment because the number of running instances is less than the maximum number of instances \(4.397 instances\) to which the savings plans can be applied.USD 0.31 |

-## Make an hourly spend commitment
+## Select an hourly commitment

-For each savings plan, you must select hourly spend commitment.
+For each savings plan, you must select an hourly commitment.
 Resource usage within your commitment is billed based on the savings plan unit price.
-Any resource usage beyond your commitment is billed at the regular pay-as-you-go unit price.
+Resource usage beyond your commitment is billed at the regular pay-as-you-go unit price.

 You can purchase a desired savings plan on the [Savings Plan](https://common-buy-intl.alibabacloud.com/?commodityCode=savingplan_common_public_intl#/buy) page or purchase a recommended savings plan on the [Recommended](https://usercenter2-intl.aliyun.com/resource/spn/recommend) page.